ournetworks/ournetworks.ca/yami-ichi.md

 ## Apply to Vend at Bit Bazaar × Yami-Ichi

-Applications are open until June 21 and exhibitors will be selected and notified on a rolling basis.
+Applications are open until July 1 and exhibitors will be selected and notified on a rolling basis.

 <a href="https://2018.bitbazaar.world/" class="button button-primary" target="_blank">Apply to Vend</a>